The effective charm mass from the excited charmonium leptonic decays: Solution of BSE and the quark mass determination

+We set the gluon mass scales to be $m_g^2=2 GeV^2$ and $\Lambda_c^2=25 GeV^2$, respectively.
+The parameter $K=8 $ and the effective masses $<m_c>$ were determined using the variational method described below.
+These values were also used for the two-component case.
+Notably, the two-component solutions with the running coupling differ radically from those obtained with the constant coupling approximation \cite{sauli2025}.
+The asymptotic behavior is clearly visible in the Fig. \ref{wavesy1}, where we plot the $J/\psi$ BS vertex against the square of the relative (Euclidean) momentum $q^2$.

+Since the eigenvalue method is time-consuming, it is advantageous to start with the variational method.
+To prepare the BSE for variations we perform Wick rotation and transform the BSE into the a two-dimensional equation by performing angular integrations exactly as described in \cite{sauli2025}.
+Then, we substitute the trial Bethe-Salpeter vertex function $\Gamma^{trial}$ into the BSE and integrate it.
+To achieve the desired solution, we iterate and look for the optimal solution by minimizing the normalized difference: \be \chi_V^2= \frac{\sum (\Gamma^{trial}(k,Q)-\Gamma^{l.h.s}(k,Q))^2 }{\sum (\Gamma^{trial}(k,Q)+\Gamma^{l.h.s}(k,Q))^2 }. \ee where $\Gamma_{l.h.s}(k,Q)$ is the result of the integration.
+In Eq. (\ref{chicko}) the sums run over the continuous four-momentum $k$, discrete indices as well as over the BSE components.
+The BSE solution obviously coincides with the vanishing limit $\chi^2\leftarrow 0$.
+We use the single component $\Gamma_1$ approximation to make the variational method more tractable.

+To find the quark mass means determining the propagator $S$ in Eq. (\ref{run}), which we actually use in our BSE calculation.
+We determine such $S$ by minimizing $\chi_V$ , while also checking that it provides the correct leptonic decay constant.
+To this end, we evaluate the covariant normalization condition and determine $F_V$ using a normalized solution.

-When dealing with single BSE component, the function $ g(l,Q)= \Gamma_{l.h.s}(k,Q)/(\Gamma_{var}(k^2=a,k.Q=b)$ provides the same minimum as the function $\Gamma$.
-We choose convenient scales $a$ and $b$ and use the function $g$ instead of $\Gamma$ to speed up convergence.
-For the purpose of the presented study we relax with $\chi_V^2< 5.
-10^{-3}$, which condition turnes to be is stringent enough to determine the effective quark mass using the combined knowledge of the meson mass and the decay constant.
-The state of the art is a suitable choice of the trial functions which are described in detail in the Appendix.
+For the purposes of the presented study, we relax with $\chi_V^2\simeq few 10^{-3}$, which is sufficient enough to determine the effective quark mass using the combined knowledge of the meson mass and the decay constant.
+Due to the high precision required for calculating leptonic decays, we chose the variational solution rather than the one obtained by the eigenvalue method.
+A suitable choice of trial functions is essential and is described in detail in the Appendix.

+We present the results in two tables.
+The first lists the narrow states.
+The second table is for charmonia above open charm thresholds, where the use of homogeneous BSE becomes unreliable.
+Since we do not couple to the decay channels, the agreement is not expected above the $DD$ thresholds.
+We added the second excited state to both tables because its mass passed only the first such threshold.